 The best theme parks in Japan for kids (ranked for 2026)

 The Best Theme Parks in Japan for Kids (Ranked for 2026!)

 Japan is a treasure trove of family-friendly theme parks, perfect for kids and adults alike.
+In fact, I think many of the theme parks in Japan are wildly underrated, especially for families.
 I know it’s not the main thing that people think of when they plan a trip to Japan, but I still think that Japan’s theme parks are well worth visiting.
 So which one should you choose?

-We’re a family of theme park junkies, so as well as Japan’s temples, parks and gardens, and all the futuristic robots we can manage, we also love to ride roller coasters when we visit Japan!
+We’re a family of theme park junkies, so as well as Japan’s temples, parks and gardens, and all the futuristic robots we can manage, we have spent extensive time exploring the best theme parks in Japan.
 The good news is that from magical Disney castles to kawaii character worlds and adrenaline-packed rides, there’s something for everyone.

+The best theme parks in Japan for kids (ranked for 2026)